johaneswisa/proyek-funcpro/README.md

 - Numeric derivative
 - Numeric integral

-Expressions that contain a free variable x are rejected unless they appear inside deriv(...) or integral(...).
+Expressions that contain a free variable `x` are rejected unless they appear inside `deriv(...)` or `integral(...)`.

 Why free variable check exists:

-To prevent ambiguous evaluations like evaluating “x + 5” without a specific value.
+To prevent ambiguous evaluations like evaluating “`x + 5`” without a specific value.
 Users must explicitly evaluate functions inside calculus operators.

 4. Numeric Derivative

+This project implements numeric differentiation.
+That means the system does not rewrite expressions (e.g., it does not convert `(x^2) + 1` into `2x`).
-Computes a numeric approximation using a small step size.
+Instead, the derivative is approximated by evaluating the function around a point using a small step size.

-Internally uses two sample evaluations around the given point.
+Internally, the evaluator treats the expression as a function `f(x)` and computes:
+- `f(x + h)`
+- `f(x − h)`

+Then it combines both values using the central difference formula, which provides a stable and accurate numerical approximation.

+Because this approach works purely by sampling the function, it can differentiate any valid expression, even those that would be complex to differentiate symbolically.

+This method is simple, robust, and consistent with the evaluator’s functional design.

 5. Numeric Integral

-Computes the numeric approximation using Composite Simpson’s Rule.
+The integration feature also uses numeric integration, not symbolic anti-derivatives.
+Thus the system does not compute results like turning `x^2` into `(x^3) / 3`.
+Instead, it approximates the area under the curve of the given expression.

+The algorithm used is Composite Simpson’s Rule, which:

-Internally splits the interval into many small segments and accumulates weighted evaluations.
+- Splits the interval `[a, b]` into many small even segments.

+- Approximates each pair of segments with a parabola.

+- Accumulates the weighted sum of `f(x)` at finely sampled points.

+By repeatedly evaluating the expression at many points, the method yields a highly accurate approximation for the definite integral, even when the symbolic integral is complicated or impossible to express in closed form.

 6. QuickCheck Tests